 Issue 60: There Is No Finish Line… Keep On Knitting

-As we continue to endure this seemingly never-ending global health pandemic, I want to encourage you to stay hopeful and keep moving forward with patience, one day at a time.
+As we endure this seemingly never-ending global health pandemic, I want to encourage you to stay hopeful and keep moving forward with patience, one day at a time.

 As you’ll read in “There is No Finish Line” below, life is an endless series of “loops,” and it’s easier to endure when we just focus on finishing the next loop…then the next one.
 Much like completing a big knitting project (think afghan or sweater), we avoid the overwhelm and get it done by focusing on the process and simply knitting one stitch at a time.